 Sadly in October Alan Dixon passed away after a battle with cancer.
 Alan contributed greatly to the club both as a competitior and Administrator.
 Over the last two year he had also lent invaluable assistance to completing the club’s history having kept a very complete archive of photos and newspaper cutting through the 1960’s.
 Alan was a talented artist and he painted the picture of the clubhouse that was used for the cover of the book.

-In December 2004 the club held a reunion and book launch for the club history written and self-published by Kate Elliott.
+In December 2004 the club held a reunion and book launch for the club history written, researched and self-published by Kate Elliott.
 Titled “The Boys from The Rush Beds” it covered not only the history of the club from 1870 but also the early development of Lake Wendouree and rowing in Ballarat.
 It was four years of hard work but it was a very proud day when she was finally able to present the complete history of the club to the members.
 The Launch was held at the boatshed and it was wonderful to see many former members who hadn’t been into the club for 30-40 years.
 New contacts were made with former members and their families and it became a catalyst for more photographs and memorabilia finding its way back to the club.